winghongchan/dark-docs/README.md

 2. Apply the stylesheets:
 	- [Colors and animations](colors-animations.css) and [Basic elements](basic-elements.css) to URLs starting with `https://docs.google.com/document/d/` and URLs starting with `https://docs.google.com/sharing/driveshare` (both URLs to both stylesheets).
 	- [Special elements](special-elements.css), [Side panels](side-panels.css), and [Other screens](other-screens.css) to URLs starting with `https://docs.google.com/document/d/`.
 	- [Share sheet](share-sheet.css) to URLs starting with `https://docs.google.com/sharing/driveshare`.
+Note that this will darken the share sheet in other Google Workspace products too.

 Check the [Customization wiki](https://github.com/winghongchan/dark-docs/wiki/Customization) if you wish to add a wallpaper.